vitest-dev/vitest/docs/guide/in-source.md

 This makes the tests share the same closure as the implementations and able to test against private states without exporting.
 Meanwhile, it also brings a closer feedback loop for development.

 ::: warning
-This guide explains how to write your tests inside your source code.
+This guide explains how to write tests inside your source code.
 If you need to write tests in separate test files, follow the ["Writing Tests" guide](https://vitest.dev/guide/#writing-tests).
 :::

 ## Setup